-And, although job benchmarking isn't designed to replace human judgment altogether, it does make what is a notoriously frustrating, time consuming, and expensive task considerably easier and smarter.
+And, although job benchmarking isn't designed to replace human judgment altogether, it does make what is a notoriously frustrating, time-consuming, and expensive task considerably easier and smarter.
 Smarter hiring means better talent.
-And better talent mean better organisations.
+And better talent means better organisations.

 The Benchmark isn't just a recruitment tool.
 It's the foundation of effective talent management.
 It provides a platform for training, coaching and succession planning, leadership development, and performance management.

 Armed with an accurate benchmark for each role, executives now have a clear picture of what competencies need to be targeted, coached and developed in their team.
 Download a Sample Trimetrix DNA Coaching Report, that you could use with your new hire, to help drive their development agenda.

 Once we benchmark the job, and we've got a great position description, we move into the actual recruitment process.

 Throughout your employee recruitment process tell a story that excites your new hires

 I'm going to bunch the next few steps together, because now that we are externally facing, what becomes critical is the story that you tell about your organisation.

 Because rest assured, whether you do a lousy job or a great job you are telling a story of what it is like to work in your firm.
 And the people who interact with you will tell others that story.
 They can become ambassadors for your business or critics.
 What do you want them to become?